mlavik1/GodotWeatherSystem/README.md

 - Seasons: List of SeasonResource objects
 - Day Duration: How long a day is, in seconds (controls the day-night cycles)
 - Time Speed Multiplier: How fast time moves (100 for 100s per second, etc.)
-- Time of day: Time at the beginning of the game (set to dayDuration/2 for daytime, or it will start at midnight - if set to 0)
+- Start time: Time at the beginning of the game (set to dayDuration/2 for daytime, or it will start at midnight - if set to 0)
 - Start Season: Index of the season (in the season list) to use at game start
 - Start Weather: Index of the weather (in the weather list) to use at game start.
 Set it to -1 if you want it to be random.